Isabella Leonarda: Musical style

-In the early 17th century Italian music there is a distinction between prima pratica and seconda pratica.
+In the early 17th century, Italian music, there is a distinction between prima pratica and seconda pratica.
 In general, education in the prima pratica style was not widely available for women.
 Leonarda, however, was educated in formal counterpoint and uses it in many of her pieces.
 Leonarda's intricate use of harmonies is one example of her influence in the cultivation of polyphonic music at Sant'Orsola, as many other Italian nun composers were doing at their own convents during the same period.
 This style created an atmosphere conducive to the creativity of the musician, allowing for slight improvisation or musical ornamentation.

 Leonarda's sonatas are unusual in their formal structure.
 It is generally held that Arcangelo Corelli established the "standard" four-movement, slow–fast–slow–fast form of the sonata da chiesa.
 Leonarda's sonatas, however, vary from as few as four (Sonatas 6 and 9) to as many as thirteen movements (Sonata 4), and her sonatas in four sections do not follow the slow–fast–slow–fast model.
 Additionally, Leonarda uses refrains in a rather unusual way.
-Sonata 5 is the most regular; Sonata 10 has two refrains, in the pattern A–B–C–D–E–B–D–F–B–G. Sonata 4 has the quite unusual plan of A–B–C–D–E–F–G–H–I–J–I'–J'–I. Sections are essentially of three types: (1) fast sections in duple metre, often with some imitation, derived from the canzona tradition; (2) slow, expressive, homophonic sections in duple meter, related perhaps to the toccata and recitative; and (3) homophonic sections (occasionally with brief passages in imitation) in triple time, apparently related to the dance.
+Sonata 5 is the most regular; Sonata 10 has two refrains, in the pattern A–B–C–D–E–B–D–F–B–G. Sonata 4 has quite an unusual plan of A–B–C–D–E–F–G–H–I–J–I'–J'–I. Sections are essentially of three types: (1) fast sections in duple metre, often with some imitation, derived from the canzona tradition; (2) slow, expressive, homophonic sections in duple meter, related perhaps to the toccata and recitative; and (3) homophonic sections (occasionally with brief passages in imitation) in triple time, apparently related to the dance.

 Publication dedications

 Almost all of Leonarda's works carry a double dedication – one to the Virgin Mary as well as one to a highly placed living person.
 In one of her dedications, Leonarda stated that she wrote music not to gain credit in the world, but so that all would know that she was devoted to the Virgin Mary.
 The living dedicatees include the archbishop of Milan, the bishop of Novara, and Emperor Leopold I. The need to seek financial support for the convent likely motivated many of these dedications.
-She also noted in the dedication to Opus 10 that she wrote music only during time allotted for rest so as not to neglect her administrative duties within the convent.
-This contradicts the common speculation that Leonarda was able to spend more time composing than other nuns of the time due to her positions of authority within the convent.
+She also noted in the dedication to Opus 10 that she wrote music only during the time allotted for rest so as not to neglect her administrative duties within the convent.
+This contradicts the common speculation that Leonarda was able to spend more time composing than other nuns of the time due to her position of authority within the convent.